lukeFalsina/Grab-n-Run/docs/example.rst

 Retrieve the example code and the emulator
 ------------------------------------------

 This section assumes that you have **already cloned** *Grab'n Run* repository into a local directory on your machine thanks to **Git**.
 If this is not the case, first read and perform the operations explained in :ref:`Retrieve Grab'n Run`.
-After this you will have to import the example project into your development environment in the same way which you used to import the GNR library into the IDE.

 ..
 TODO Explain how to import the project in Eclipse/Android Studio.. if necessary